 In addition, we use powerful prospective human population studies to establish connections between these diet-sensitive molecular traits and long-term disease risk (especially, diabetes and cardiovascular diseases) and preclinical pathophysiological traits (for example, inflammatory or atherosclerotic markers).
 The integration of dietary data, -omics approaches, and long-term disease risk across a large data base of observational and intervention studies provides insight into the biological processes that link diet to chronic disease risk.

-Moreover, this approach allows us to examine subgroups with differential metabolic responses and how such differences affect the relationship between dietary behaviors and chronic disease risk.
+Moreover, this approach allows us to examine subgroups with differential metabolic responses and how such differences affect the relationship between dietary behaviours and chronic disease risk.
 In the context of dietary cardiometabolic disease prevention, we aim to establish the biological grounds and provide novel biomarkers for precision nutrition approaches.

 Research leaders